nrfconnect/sdk-nrfxlib/nrf_security/doc/backends.rst

 Enabling the original Mbed TLS backend
 ======================================

-To enable the original Mbed TLS backend, set the :option:`CONFIG_MBEDTLS_VANILLA_BACKEND` Kconfig variable to true.
+To enable the original Mbed TLS backend, set the :kconfig:`CONFIG_MBEDTLS_VANILLA_BACKEND` Kconfig variable to true.

 Using the nrf_cc3xx_mbedcrypto as backend